raj-abodey/llm-tnc-comparison/README.md

 Different solutions were experimented.
 This included evaluating different embedding models and open source models.
 The main LLM used is Azure GPT4-o.

 Embedding models evaluated:
-1. Openai Ada embedding model
+1. Openai Ada embedding model (ref: openaiEMb)
-2. Huggingface "multilingual-e5-large-instruct" (Selected based on MTEB)
+2. Huggingface "multilingual-e5-large-instruct" (Selected based on MTEB) (ref: opensourceEmb)
-3. Huggingface legal domain quantised model: "law-LLM-GGUF:Q5_K_M"
+3. Huggingface legal domain quantised model: "law-LLM-GGUF:Q5_K_M" (ref: ollamaEmb)

 ## Different approaches for document comparison and summarisation
 1. Baseline with no RAG: Parse the documents directly in prompts and query for differences